beccapearce/CV/README.md

 Learning is a driving force in my coding projects.

 I love to learn new information, especially discovering idiomatic features of languages both natural and in coding.
-I have demonstrated this multiple times: through my degree which was an exercise in constant problem solving, the intensive nature of the Makers Academy course, and finally through learning a new language (Elixir) within 3 days and going on to produce [Quizzbuzz](https://github.com/quizzbuzz/quizzbuzz) as a final project piece at the end of the Makers Academy course.
+I have demonstrated this multiple times: through my degree which was an exercise in constant problem solving, the intensive nature of the Makers Academy course, and finally through learning a new language and framework (Elixir with Phoenix) within 3 days and going on to produce [Quizzbuzz](https://github.com/quizzbuzz/quizzbuzz) as a final project piece at the end of the Makers Academy course in the week that followed.

 #### Team work